GHvW/clickuper/README.md

 $ node <root>/dist/clickuper.js -h
 ```

 ClickUper is built using [shadow-cljs](https://github.com/thheller/shadow-cljs).

-You can install the tool globally, or prefix each of the `npm` scripts in the `package.json` with `npx`, e.g. `shadow-cljs compile app` becomes `npx shadow-cljs compile app`
+Shadow is an incredible piece of technology, so you likely won't even notice its there.

 ### Development
 The dev build will watch the app for code changes and hot-reload as you make them.